eunseon02/DynOSAM/README.md

 The offical code used for our paper:
 - [Jesse Morris](https://jessemorris.github.io/), Yiduo Wang, Mikolaj Kliniewski, Viorela Ila, [*DynoSAM: Open-Source Smoothing and Mapping Framework for Dynamic SLAM*](https://arxiv.org/pdf/2501.11893), Arxiv.
 Submitted Transactions on Robotics (T-RO) Visual SLAM Special Issue (2025).

+#### ** Update September 2025 **
+This code now also contains the code for our new work
+- J.Morris, Y. Wang, V. Ila. [*Online Dynamic SLAM with Incremental Smoothing and Mapping*](https://www.arxiv.org/abs/2509.08197), Arxiv.
+Submitted RA-L (2025)

-We kindly ask to cite our paper if you find this work useful:
+We kindly ask to cite our papers if you find these works useful:

 ```bibtex